Zeta611/mpi-sws-semantics/README.md

 **NOTE** Many of the Coq files use unicode notation for symbols.
 For example, instead of writing `nat -> nat -> nat`, we typically write `nat → nat → nat`.
-You can find our [here how to configure them for your editor](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/editor.md).
+You can find out [here how to configure them for your editor](https://gitlab.mpi-sws.org/iris/iris/-/blob/master/docs/editor.md).